-- The amount of annual income not actually received by a family as a result of a specified welfare benefit reduction, that is included in the family's annual income for purposes of determining rent. - Based on information provided by the welfare agency. - Used during the term of welfare benefits reduction. - Offset by the amount of additional income the family receives that starts after the sanction is imposed. - When such additional income equals or exceeds the imputed amount, imputed welfare income is reduced to zero.
+- The amount of annual income not actually received by a family as a result of a specified welfare benefit reduction, that is included in the family's annual income for purposes of determining rent. - Based on information provided by the welfare agency - Used during the term of welfare benefits reduction - Offset by the amount of additional income the family receives that starts after the sanction is imposed - When such additional income equals or exceeds the imputed amount, imputed welfare income is reduced to zero.

-IMPUTED WELFARE INCOME EXAMPLE 1 A family is receiving \$600/mo.
+IMPUTED WELFARE INCOME EXAMPLE 1

+A family is receiving \$600/mo.
 TANF benefits.
+Benefits stop due to welfare fraud.